JonatanBeiruty15/PrimePy/README.md

-# PrimePy
+# PrimePie 🥧

-**PrimePy** is a modern, modular number theory library designed with a clean Pythonic interface and a high-performance C++ backend.
+**PrimePie** is a modern, modular number theory library designed with a clean Pythonic interface and a high-performance C++ backend.
 It provides foundational algebraic and analytic tools for experimentation, research, and education in number theory, cryptography, and related areas.

 ---